Who-Are-We-Now/What-is-Life/src/index.md

 “\[L\]iving matter, while not eluding the ‘laws of physics’ as established up to date, is likely to involve ‘other laws of physics’ hitherto unknown, which, however, once they have been revealed, will form just as integral a part of this science as the former.”

+{% endchapter %}
+{% chapter 'thermodynamics'%}
+{% chapter_opener %}
 ## Thermodynamics

 **Before turning to those “other laws of physics,” it’s helpful to take a closer look at the original ones, and especially the Second Law of thermodynamics.**

 These are deep waters.
 While the fundamental ideas date back to the groundbreaking work of nineteenth-century mathematical physicist Ludwig Boltzmann (1844–1906), we can understand their essence without math.
 Nonetheless, Boltzmann’s conceptually challenging ideas flummoxed many of his fellow scientists, and their implications continue to stir controversy even today.
 Much has been made of Einstein turning our everyday notions of space and time inside-out with his theory of relativity, developed in its initial form in 1905—just a year before Boltzmann, struggling with bipolar disorder, ended his own life.
-Arguably, though, Boltzmann’s earlier ideas disrupt our intuitions about time, cause, and effect even more radically than Einstein’s theory of relativity.[^36] Let’s dive in.
+Arguably, though, Boltzmann’s earlier ideas disrupt our intuitions about time, cause, and effect even more radically than Einstein’s theory of relativity.[^36] Let’s dive in.{% endchapter_opener %}

 The Second Law of thermodynamics holds that any closed system will rise in entropy over time, becoming increasingly disordered.
 A hand-powered lawn mower, for example, starts off as a beautifully polished machine with sharp helical blades, round wheels, and toothed gears, all coupled together on smoothly rotating bearings.
 If left out in the elements, the bearings will seize up, the blades will dull, and oxidation will set in.
 After enough time, only a heap of rust will remain.